johanfleming/hansel/README.md

 # 1. Configure API key
 hansel config

+# 2. IMPORTANT: First, trust the project folder in Claude
+#    Run claude once in your project directory and accept the trust prompt
+cd /path/to/your/project
+claude
+# Select "Yes, continue" when asked "Do you want to work in this folder?"
+# Then exit Claude (Ctrl+C)

-# 2. Run Claude with full autopilot
+# 3. Run Claude with full autopilot
 hansel auto claude

 # That's it!
 Hansel will: